-It wouldn't be a Year of Enchantment without Peter Wright's picture-perfect production of The Nutcracker rounding off the season.
+Peter Wright's picture-perfect production of The Nutcracker is an enchanting highlight in any season repertoire.
 Here are five of the reasons why you should join Clara on her journey to magical lands.